Q: What does Quest do?

 Q: Are there any sympathetic priests out there that can support me?

-A: Yes, there are.
+A: Yes, there are – though we can’t guarantee there will be in your area.
 Priests and religious may become full members of Quest and are often in need of the support and assistance that the organisation can provide.
 It may be possible for us to put you in touch with a priest, depending on where you live.

-Q: Is there anything positive or sympathetic in the teachings of the Church about homosexuality?
+Q: Is there anything positive or sympathetic in the teachings of the Church about LGBT+ people?

 A: In 1995, Cardinal Hume (see Question 7 above) published A Note on the teaching of the Catholic Church concerning homosexual people.
 In it he states that the Church “refuses to consider the [human] person as heterosexual or homosexual and insists that every person has a fundamental identity: a creature of God, and by grace, his child and heir to eternal life” (para.
 4).
 He goes on to say that ‘homophobia’ should have no place among Catholics (15) and calls for a respectful attitude and a sympathetic understanding of [our] situation.